-Cadbury Crème Egg Ice Cream: Fan of Cadbury Creme Eggs?
-Then this Cadbury Creme Egg Ice Cream was made for you!
-Made with melted Cadbury Creme Eggs to create an amazing ice cream.
+This Cadbury Crème Egg Ice Cream is made with melted Cadbury Creme Eggs to create an amazing smooth ice cream.

 I’m a lazy blogger.